syncfusion-content/javascript-docs/js/Grid/Columns.md

 {% endhighlight  %}
 {% endtabs %}

- I> 1.
-The `field` name of the virtual column should be the name of the field to display from foreign datasource.

 The following output is displayed as a result of the above code example.

 ![](columns_images/columns_img43.png)